 Ladas, A., Whipple, B., Perry, J. The G-spot and Other Recent Discoveries About Human Sexuality.
 New York: Holt and Company, 1982, 2005

 Over three dozen scientific citations can be found in: Sundahl, D. Female Ejaculation and the G-spot.
-Alameda: Hunter House, 2003, 2nd Edition: New York: Turner Publishing, 2014
+Alameda: Hunter House, 2003, 2nd Edition: Nashville: Turner Publishing, 2014

 The decision to accept Zaviacic’s findings was made in 2001 but was not published until 2007 in Terminologia Histologica; International terms for Human Cytology and Histology, by Federative International Committee on Anatomical Terminology (FICAT) (ISBN 978-078-176-6104).